-Table 5.
+Figure 4.
 Multi stakeholder Governance Model

-&lt;sup>41 D1.1 State-of-play of community bioenergy across Europe: market size, applications and best practices, June, 2021
+41 D1.1 State-of-play of community bioenergy across Europe: market size, applications and best practices, June, 2021

 These 4 business models have been identified from the literature and BECoop core dimensions, as presented above.
 Although this list is not extensive due to the high number of possible hybrid models, it gives an overview of the main RESCoop Models, considering the different objectives, ownership rules, actors currently considered and RES projects.